Skip to content

 Create a Base App or Library

-Jeka provides a base mode, which simplifies the creation of pure Java applications or libraries by avoiding the complexity of a traditional project structure.
+JeKa provides a base mode, which simplifies the creation of pure Java applications or libraries by avoiding the complexity of a traditional project structure.

 Despite its simplicity, this structure supports full build configuration, automated testing, native compilation, Maven publication, and Docker image creation.